hamzehkhazaei/academic-kickstart/content/authors/admin/_index.md

 - BSc Students
 ---

-I am an assistant professor of computer science at York University.
+I am an Associate Professor of computer science at York University.
 I lead the <a href="https://pacs.eecs.yorku.ca" target="_blank" rel="noopener"><span>Performant and Available Computing Systems (PACS) Lab</span></a> in which we analyze, model and design dependable software systems.
 If you are a prospective applicant or interested to learn more about my work please check the
 <a href="https://pacs.eecs.yorku.ca" target="_blank" rel="noopener"><span>PACS Lab</span></a> page.